-Chronic non-cancer pain is a severely debilitating and highly prevalent condition, responsible not only for the persistent suffering of those afflicted, but also soaring health-care costs, unemployment and a growing burden of social welfare.^{1,2} Our understanding of pain perception, and the complex mechanisms that regulate it, has transformed in recent decades to embrace a biopsychosocial model, allowing increased credibility for the affective dimension of pain.1 This widely accepted model recognises that chronic pain is a unique and complex syndrome for each individual determined by physical pathology, health beliefs, coping strategies and social interactions.^{2,3} Importantly, it recognises that pathology, pain perception and disability are conceptually related, but distinct entities.^{3,4} Growing evidence suggests that psychosocial factors have such profound influence on pain perception and disability that they deserve equivalent therapeutic attention to an identified pathological cause of pain.4
+Chronic non-cancer pain is a severely debilitating and highly prevalent condition, responsible not only for the persistent suffering of those afflicted, but also soaring health-care costs, unemployment and a growing burden of social welfare.
+1,2 Our understanding of pain perception, and the complex mechanisms that regulate it, has transformed in recent decades to embrace a biopsychosocial model, allowing increased credibility for the affective dimension of pain.
+This widely accepted model recognises that chronic pain is a unique and complex syndrome for each individual determined by physical pathology, health beliefs, coping strategies and social interactions.2,3 Importantly, it recognises that pathology, pain perception and disability are conceptually related, but distinct entities.
+Growing evidence suggests that psychosocial factors have such profound influence on pain perception and disability that they deserve equivalent therapeutic attention to an identified pathological cause of pain.4 patient.

-Despite this, many clinicians associate chronic pain with large discrepancies between the objective underlying pathology and the subjective magnitude of pain and disability experienced by the patient.
 Several believe that, although important, psychosocial factors alone do not fully explain the disconnect between pathology, pain perception and disability.
-Indeed, altered pain processing is just one part of the complex phenomenology of chronic pain.5 This article will explore the impact of the psychosocial dimension of pain on the chronicity of symptoms and patient disability.
+Indeed, altered pain processing is just one part of the complex phenomenology of chronic pain.
+This article will explore the impact of the psychosocial dimension of pain on the chronicity of symptoms and patient disability.
 Importantly, it will pose the rather worrying question: does the way we practise medicine today maintain, or even increase, disability?